 Corporate tax credits in France

-France offers various tax credits to businesses that pay corporate taxes in France and these credits can often be used to offset corporate taxes paid.
-A qualified tax professional in your accounting department will be able to advise you about your business’s specific situation but, generally, here are just a few of the tax credits available:
+France offers various tax credits to businesses that pay corporate taxes in France.
+These credits are often available to offset corporate taxes paid.
+A qualified tax professional in your accounting department can advise you about your business’s specific situation.
+Generally, here are just a few of the tax credits available:

-- Research tax credit, for specific investment in research and development
+- A research tax credit for specific investment in research and development.

-- New business tax credit, to provide some relief in the initial stages of a company (only in certain areas)
+- A new business tax credit to provide some relief in the initial stages of a company (only in certain areas, however).

-- CICE tax credit, to lower cost of companies that hire employees (abroad) who make less then French minimum wage.
+- CICE tax credit, to lower the cost of companies that hire employees (abroad) who make less than the French minimum wage.

-- Video game tax credit, for companies involved in creating video games
+- A videogame tax credit, for companies involved in creating videogames.

-If your turnover is less and you don’t have to charge French VAT/TVA, then your invoices must state that TVA is not applicable – ‘TVA non-applicable, art 293B due CGI’.
-French VAT is set at 20%.
+If your turnover is less and you don’t have to charge French TVA, then your invoices must state that TVA is not applicable – ‘TVA non-applicable, art 293B due CGI’.

-If VAT is applicable, you will be allocated a French VAT number (numéro de TVA intracommunautaire) made up of 13 characters: FR (for France), a two-digit data processing code, and your SIREN number.
-You must write your French VAT number on all your invoices.
+If TVA is applicable, you will be allocated a French TVA number (numéro de TVA intracommunautaire) made up of 13 characters: FR (for France), a two-digit data processing code, and your SIREN number.
+You must write your French TVA number on all your invoices.